 - The group will work together for a minimum of 30 lessons (45 minutes each).

-- The group is comprised of a minimum of five people above the age of 15.
+- The group has a minimum of five participants above the age of 15.

 We grant a maximum of 500 euros of financial support to cover study group expenses.
 Acceptable expenses could be ones related to, for example, venue, wages, travel, material, photocopies, and advertisements.
 The study group funding cannot be used for an instructor’s personal study excursions, or for buying materials or services that do not support the group’s studies directly, for example services and products bought for the purpose of fundraising.

 How and when should you apply?

-You can apply through the Citizen’s Forum Skaftuki web-service.
-To use Skaftuki your group will need to choose a representative member who will register for the service on behalf of the group.
+You can apply through the Citizens’ Forum Skaftuki web service.
+To use Skaftuki your group will need to choose a representative who will register for the service on behalf of the group.
 Instructions for registration can be found on the Skaftuki page.
-The representative chosen by the group will submit the financial support application (filled in with the group) to the Skaftuki web-service.
+The representative chosen by the group submits the financial support application (filled in with the group) to the Skaftuki web service.